Can an ENT Help with Difficulty Swallowing?

 Difficulty swallowing can impact overall health and wellness, so seeing an ENT specialist as early as possible is important.

-An ENT specialist will likely approach treatment by discussing your experience with the specific difficulties you are having around swallowing.
+An ENT specialist will likely approach treatment by discussing your experience with the specific difficulties and pain you are having around swallowing.
 They will also examine the mouth and throat, and could conduct the following tests:

 • FEES (flexible endoscopic evaluation of swallowing) involves inserting a small tube – known as a laryngoscope- through your nose to assess the throat.
 The specialist may ask you to consume food or liquids with the scope in place so they can observe the swallowing process.
 This allows them to get a thorough look at the back of the tongue, throat, and voice box.

 • Barium Swallow – this is another way to examine how you swallow.
 Rather than inserting a tube that allows the specialist to see what is going on, this test involves using X-rays to record how food and liquids are being swallowed.
+ENT specialists may also recommend additional tests to identify the specific type of swallowing disorder and its underlying causes.

 • TNE (trans-nasal esophagoscopy): this test specifically examines the esophagus and stomach with a flexible camera.
 Similar to the FEES test, this exam takes it further by extending the scope all the way to the stomach.